Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Wood Tarver Financial

-Wood Tarver Financial is the second-to-last firm on our list.
+Wood Tarver Financial checks in at No. 8 on our list of the top advisors in Boise.
 This small company works primarily with individual clients.
-Of those individuals, 80% are individuals with less than a high net worth.
+Of those individuals, over 80% are individuals with less than a high net worth.
 The firm also works with a select group of charitable organizations.
 It provides a variety of financial advisory services to clients, and does not require any minimum account size for new or existing clients.

 Wood Tarver Financial Background

 Wood Tarver Financial was founded in 2011 by Kelly Wood.
 Unfortunately, Wood has since passed away.
-Eric Tarver is the firm's other on-staff financial advisor, and he has been with the firm since 2018.
-Tarver previously worked for KPMG.
+Eric Tarver, a family wealth planner and chief compliance officer, owns the firm.
+He has been with the firm since 2018, having previously worked for KPMG.

-Wood Tarver provides its client with a slew of financial advisory services, all through their comprehensive portfolio management wrap fee program.
+Wood Tarver provides its clients with a slew of financial advisory services, all through its comprehensive portfolio management wrap fee program.
 The firm only provides these services on a wrap fee basis, which is uncommon for a financial advisory firm.
+This means you'll pay a single fee that covers your advisory services, as well as brokerage fees, trading costs and other account-related expenses.
 All assets at Wood Tarver are managed on a discretionary basis.

 Wood Tarver Financial Investment Strategy